The HTMLElement.accessKey property sets the keystroke which a user can press to jump to a given element.

 array) properties.
 In other cases when an element needs to manage state, a

-private property set with the state: true
+private property set with the state: true option should be used.
+When

 needed, state properties can be initialized via public properties to